pupspulver/php-ip-loockup/README.md

 ### Requirements
 - PHP 7 or higher

   This script doesn't need any exernal files.
 It's all included in the same script.

 ### Usage
 ##### For Wordpress users:
-If you use Wordpress, you can use the XYC PHP Code plugin to execute this PHP script in a page using shortcodes.
+If you use Wordpress, you can use the 'XYZ PHP Code' plugin to execute this PHP script in a page using shortcodes.
 Its very simple to use.
 ##### For other users:
-Just execute the 'index.php' file in your webserver.
+Just put and execute the 'index.php' file in your webserver.
 You can clone this repostory on you computer using the command ``` git clone ```

-## And that's all, have fun :)
+## And that's all, have fun coding :)